 These are only a few ways you can help yourself if you have been named an Executor.
-If you find yourself struggling with your duties and or you have questions and need some advice, we are here to help.
-Contact us at (615) 846–6201 to schedule an appointment with our Middle Tennessee will lawyer, April, schedule an initial call with us today!
+If you find yourself struggling with your duties or you have questions and need some advice, we are here to help.
+To have an appointment with our Middle Tennessee will lawyer, April, schedule an initial call with us today!

 In the majority of cases, it’s a biological parent (or parents) who will apply to become their child’s legal conservator when they turn 18.
 But even parents will ask us if they are able to appoint an “alternate conservator” or someone else who can help with all required responsibilities and duties.
 Most commonly, we are asked by parents of individuals with special needs if they can appoint one of their other adult children, a stepparent, a sibling, a grandparent, or other relative to serve as co-conservator who could have the same legal rights as the main conservator.

 Legally speaking, having a co-conservator is absolutely possible, and it’s something we often consider to help lighten the load.
 However, the parent or main conservator cannot appoint this person themselves.
 Instead, the candidate will need to go through a formal legal process with the Tennessee courts where they will petition to serve as a co-conservator.
 During this process, the court will need to verify that the person is indeed capable of serving in this capacity, and from there, a judge will ultimately approve or deny the request.